 Attempt to quit: The percentage of adult smokers aged 18 years and older who attempted smoking cessation within the past 12 months.
-The attempt-to-quit measure includes both current smokers who smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as recent former smokers, who quit smoking less than 1 year ago.
+The attempt-to-quit measure includes both current smokers who smoke every day or some days and who, at the time of the survey, had quit smoking for at least 1 day during the past 12 months, as well as recent former smokers, who quit smoking less than or equal to 1 year ago.

-Successful quitting: The percentage of recent smoking cessation success for adult smokers (aged 18 years and older) includes two conditions that define successful cessation.
-If a survey participant satisfied both of the following criteria, they were only included once in the calculation.
+Successful quitting: The percentage of recent smoking cessation success for adult smokers (aged 18 years and older) includes recent former smokers who quit 6-12 months prior to the survey interview among those who met any of the three conditions:

 - 1. Former smokers who had quit smoking 6-12 months prior to the survey interview. - 2.
-Former smokers who had initiated smoking at least 2 years prior to the survey interview and who quit smoking any time during the past 12 months.
+Former smokers who had quit smoking less than 6 months prior to the survey interview. - 3.
+Current smokers at the time of the survey interview who initiated smoking at least 2 years prior to the survey interview.